 I hate wasting resin.
-I realize a little bit leftover isn’t a big deal in the grand scheme of what I have to get done every day, but I hate it nonetheless.
-There’s just something about throwing away resin that I worked so hard to measure, mix, and get bubble-free that seems so … well … wrong.
-I always have a list of resin coloring experiments and ideas of things to do the next time this happens, so I thought it would be fun to show you what happens in the (resin) mad scientist lab.
+I realize a little leftover isn’t a big deal in the grand scheme of what I have to get done every day, but I hate it nonetheless.
+There’s just something about throwing away epoxy resin that I worked so hard to measure, mix, and get bubble-free that seems so … well … wrong.
+Instead, I have a list of resin coloring experiments to try when I’ve got extra mixed resin.
+I thought it would be fun to show you what happens in the (resin) mad scientist lab.

-1) red kids’ paint (the label didn’t specify exactly what it was, but I’m guessing it is a water-based paint)
+1) red kids’ paint (the label didn’t specify the ingredients, but I’m guessing it is a water-based paint)

 2) blue sidewalk chalk